 - a.
 The general course requirements as prescribed for either the General College Course (see p.
-61) or the Education Course (see p.
+59) or the Education Course (see p.
 72). - b.
-Sufficient proficiency at the piano to pass the minimum keyboard test. - c.
-Participation in at least one music ensemble (choir, band, or orchestra) each semester.
+Sufficient proficiency at the piano to pass the minimum keyboard requirement test. - c.
+Participation in at least one music ensemble (choir, band, or orchestra) each semester. - d.
+The following courses in basic musicianship:

-d.
-The following courses in basic musicianship: Music 103-104, 203-204 (Theory) hours hours e.
-The specific course requirements for one of the following five areas o centration in music: f con- 1.
-MUSIC HISTORY AND LITERATURE Advanced courses in the History and Literature of Music hours 2.
-MUSIC THEORY 12 Advanced courses in Music Theory 12 Applied Music 8 Electives in Music 2-4 hours 3.
-SOLO INSTRUMENT OR VOICE †Applied Music (Private lessons in one instrument or voice) up to 16 Electives in Music 4.
-INSTRUMENTAL MUSIC EDUCATION Music 315-316 (Arranging) hours (Participation in at least one each semester) hours
+Music 103-104, 203-204 (7 Theory) 12 hours Music 305-306 (History of Music ) 6 hours

+- e.
+The specific course requirements for one of the following five areas of concentration in music: - 1.
+MUSIC HISTORY AND LITERATURE

+Advance d courses in the History and Literature of Music12 h nours

+Applied Music 8 h nours

+Electives Music nours

+- 2. MUSIC THEORY

-^{}More than eight hours of applied music may be taken but only eight will be credited toward degree requirements.
+\More than eight hours of applied music may be taken but only eight will be credited toward degree requirements.